webiny/webiny-js/CONTRIBUTING.md

 ## Repo overview

-Once you clone the repo to your local filesystem, you will receive a monorepo which consists of a bunch of different packages, located in `/packages` and `/components` directory.
+Once you clone the repository, you will have a monorepo which consists of a bunch of different packages, located in `/packages` and `/components` directory.

 - `components` folder contains `serverless` components that are responsible for deployment of your infrastructure.
 - `packages` folder contains app packages, api packages, utility packages, etc.